bob416/How-the-Berlin-Wall-began-and-how-it-Fell/README.md

 # The berlin wall
-This presentation is all about the berlin wall specifically how it started and how it ended
+This presentation is all about the berlin wall specifically how it started and how it ended.

-  It all sarted after world war 2, berlin was split into 2 sides the american side and the russian side the first side well be talking about though is how berlin was split into two
+  It all sarted after world war 2, berlin was split into two parts the allies had one half and the russian's had the other.
+The first thing ill be talking about is how berlin wall was made and what life was like before, during, and after.
+It all began when World War 2 ended.
+The allies split Germany into two.
+And berlin being in the middle ment that it was split into two.
+Russia had control of one side and America had the other side